tilakjain619/tilakjain619/README.md

 ## About Me

-Full-stack developer and MCA student focused on building **scalable**, **clean**, and **impact-driven** digital experiences.
+Software developer focused on building **scalable**, **clean**, and **impact-driven** digital experiences.
 Passionate about simplifying complex ideas, improving accessibility, and creating technology that genuinely helps people.

 Active in open-source and community learning, contributing to documentation, workflows, and beginner-friendly education.
 Always exploring better ways to build, collaborate, and deliver meaningful value through software.